Jfeatherstone/JTodo/README.md

 # [OPTIONS]

--a [n] -d [d]   -- Add a task n due in d days
+-a [n] -d [d]           Add a task n due in d days

--r [n]          -- Remove the nth task
+-r [n]                  Remove the nth task

--p [n]          -- Prioritize the nth term
+-p [n]                  Prioritize the nth term

--e [n] [d]      -- Extend the deadline of the nth item by d days
+-e [n] [d]              Extend the deadline of the nth item by d days

--c              -- Clear all entries
+-c                      Clear all entries

--h              -- Help and information
+-h                      Help and information

--v              -- Version info
+-v                      Version info

--o              -- Order by due date
+-o                      Order by due date

+--mkconfig              Go through the config setup wizard